 Hot Springs National Park, nestled in the heart of the Ouachita Mountains is home to a diverse range of mammalian inhabitants, which range from tiny chipmunks to 400lb black bears.
 The National Park Service is committed to preserving the natural resources these animals need to survive, through the protection and restoration of their native habitat.
-During your visit keep your eyes and ears open for the 49 different species of mammals recorded within the park.

-What's a Mammal?
+What is a Mammal?

 All mammals are classified into the class Mammalia.
 Mammals—along with birds, fish, amphibians, and reptiles—belong to a large group known as the vertebrates (animals possessing a backbone).
 Mammals share common features with each other, including being homeothermic (constant internal body temperature), having hair, having mammary glands (milk-producing structures in females), and being able to give live birth.
 There are more than 5,000 different mammalian species in the world, with around 500 being found in North America.
 Of those, around seventy wild species reside in Arkansas, and roughly 49 can be found within the park.